 Publication Ethics and Publication Malpractice Statement

-NSC Nursing journal is committed to promoting the highest ethical publication practices, according to COPE Principles of Transparency and Best Practice Guidelines and the COPE Code of Conduct.
+The NSC Nursing Journal adheres to the most discerning ethical publication practices, according to the COPE’s Principles of Transparency and Best Practice Guidelines and the COPE’s Code of Conduct.
 More details are available here: https://publicationethics.org

-COPE with Open Access Scholarly Publishers Association (OASPA), Directory of Open Access Journals (DOAJ) and World Association of Medical Editors (WAME) have compiled a minimum set of criteria by which journals are evaluated.
-NSC Nursing is indexed in Directory of Open Access Journals (DOAJ), confirming that NSC Nursing meets all the criteria of highly ethical publishing practices.
+The COPE, along with the Open Access Scholarly Publishers Association (OASPA), Directory of Open Access Journals (DOAJ) and World Association of Medical Editors (WAME), have drawn up a basic set of criteria by which journals are evaluated.
+NSC Nursing is listed in the Directory of Open Access Journals (DOAJ), proving that NSC Nursing adheres to all the criteria of highly ethical publishing practices.

 Duties and responsibilities of editors